ike9000e/Xinput-Modkey/readme.md

 ---------------------------------------------

 	1. Right-click on the executable file you want to check
-	2. Select ?Properties?
+	2. Select “Properties”
-	3. Click the tab ?Compatibility?
+	3. Click the tab “Compatibility”
 	4. In the section "Compatibility mode" put a check in the box under "Run this program in compatibility mode for"
 	5. Open the drop-down menu that lists operating systems.
 	   If the list of operating systems includes Windows XP, then the file is 32-bit, otherwise it's 64-bit.
-	6. Press Cancel to Close ?Properties".
+	6. Press Cancel to Close “Properties".

 	Reference: https://www.techsupportalert.com/content/how-find-out-if-program-or-executable-file-64-bit-or-32-bit.htm